-8. Set cycle selector knob and washer controls according to type, size, and soil level of each load, and detergent used.
-See Operating Instructions for your specific model controls.
+6. Set cycle selector knob and washer controls according to type, size, and soil level of each load.

-9. Start the washer.
+(See Operating Instructions card for your specific model controls.)

-Close the washer lid and pull out the cycle selector knob.
-Washer will fill and agitate with the lid open.
-The tub will not spin unless the lid is closed.
+7. Start the washer.

-- To stop the washer, push in the cycle selector knob. - To change a cycle, push in the cycle selector knob.
-Turn it clockwise to the desired setting.
-Pull out the knob to restart the washer.
+Close the washer door and pull out the cycle selector knob.
+For your safety, the door will automatically lock during the entire wash cycle.
+The Door Lock indicator light will remain lit until the cycle ends.

-For your safety, the lid locks when the tub is spinning.
-It will remain locked for about 1 minute after the tub stops spinning.
+- Washer will fill and tumble. - To stop the washer, push in the cycle selector knob. - To open the door during tumbling, push in the cycle selector knob.
+Wait for the water to run off of the door. - To change a cycle, push in the cycle selector knob and turn it clockwise to the desired setting.
+Pull out the knob to restart the washer. - To open the door during a spin cycle, push in the cycle selector knob.
+The Door Lock indicator light will turn off.
+Wait 1-2 minutes for the lock to release.
+The door can then be opened.
+Do not force open the locked door.

-• To open the lid during a spin, push in the cycle selector knob and wait about 1 minute for the lid lock to release.
-Do not force open the locked lid.
+8. Remove items when the cycle is completed.